 Put your hands on those two points and practice simple folds.
 You can do that with bent or straight knees.
 Your spine shouldn’t need to bend if you are moving maybe 20 degrees forward from straight.
 You can also flex the hip joint by picking up one leg.
 (There is a video of this process in this article)

 Once you have felt this hinging at the hip joint, it is helpful to explore the pelvis and feel what else happens when you do that movement.

 The hip joint is a ball and socket joint.
 So what happens in this hinge is that the socket (pelvis) is rolling over the ball, heads of the femur bones.
-It should feel quite effortless.
+As you bend forward, it should feel quite smooth and hopefully effortless.

 Using this movement, and momentum can be a helpful way to com up from a standing forward bend.
 From uttanasana (standing forward bend), put your hands on your sit bones and pull them down (if you have a close friend they can help but it is full on hands on bum…).
 What you should feel is that the whole torso kind of pops up as a unit.

 In down dog, don’t let your sitting bones go up and wide (that movement is like exposing yourself backwards).
 Do the opposite.
 Imagine the sitting bones connected down towards the heels, like there is an elastic connecting the two points.
 It isn’t possible for the sit bones not to move at all.
 But, if you send them up and wide, it makes more of the fold concentrated in this spot, which is the hamstring insertion.

 If you get a chance, look up John Scott Ashtanga primary series on YouTube.
 When he does the forward bend of surya namaskar, he almost bends his knees, and he keeps his head very close to the midline of his body.
 This puts so much less strain on the hamstrings.
 There are lots of ways to think about it, you might just have to play, and let ANY pain be your guide that something isn’t right.